OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

 ==============================================

-For many legacy codes, the only viable way to include them in an MDAO process is through file-wrapping.
+For many legacy codes, the only viable way to include them in an MDAO process is through file wrapping.
 In a file-wrapped component, the inputs are passed and the outputs are extracted via input and output files.
-In order to facilitate this process, OpenMDAO includes several utilities that will be described in this section.
+To facilitate this process, OpenMDAO includes several utilities that will be described in this section.

-There are three phases during the execution of a file-wrapped component:
+The execution of a file-wrapped component consists of the following three phases:

-- Generating an input file that contains OpenMDAO variable values.
+- Generating an input file that contains OpenMDAO variable values
 - Executing the external code
 - Parsing the output file and extracting values to place in OpenMDAO

-A file-wrapped component must perform all three of these tasks in its 'execute' function.
+A file-wrapped component must perform all three of these tasks in its ``execute`` function.

-Presently, the only way to create a file-wrapped component involves writing some Python code, so a basic knowledge of Python is required to proceed.
+Presently, to create a file-wrapped component you must write some Python code, so you need a basic knowledge of Python to proceed.

+.. index:: precision in file-wrapped component

 .. _`A-Note-on-Precision`: